Our rate of travel was greatly increased and before

 "He uses the sun somehow.
 Its light and heat disappears

 when he creates a road and then reappears as it closes.
 Sometimes when

 a road is left open for too long and then is closed, there are mighty storms

-As we watched in wonder a heatless swirling light infused the whole
+As we watched in wonder a heatless swirling light infused

-sea, then suddenly the sun was back.
+only blue sea, then suddenly the sun was back.

 "Magic?"
 I asked.

 "That, or a science so advanced that the difference